Sjogren's is Complex

 Sjogren’s symptoms vary greatly from patient to patient.
 While most, but not all, have significant sicca (dryness) symptoms, even this ranges from mild to severe.
 Interestingly, sicca severity does not correlate well with current measurements used to assess dryness (78).
 An estimated 20 % of Sjogren’s patients do not have significant dry eyes or dry mouth at the time of presentation (2).
 This non-sicca subset includes many of the patients who present with organ system or neurologic involvement.
 Because the Sjogren’s Classification Criteria are heavily weighted toward sicca measurements (4, 36), these patients often experience especially long delays to diagnosis.

-Many rheumatologists stick rigidly to the CC, not recognizing the important distinction between diagnostic criteria (which do not exist for Sjogren’s) and Classification Criteria (77).
+Many rheumatologists stick rigidly to the Classification Criteria, not recognizing the important distinction between diagnostic criteria (which do not exist for Sjogren’s) and Classification Criteria (77).
 Finding new specific biomarkers that identify the disease early and accurately could be a game-changer.

 Despite being common, Sjogren’s is rarely a front burner diagnosis.
 Due to inadequate diagnostic tests, diverse presentations, and a lack of clinician awareness, some patients probably go a lifetime without a proper diagnosis.
 Common misdiagnoses include fibromyalgia, chronic fatigue syndrome, depression, undifferentiated connective tissue disease, seronegative rheumatoid arthritis and others.